-PCQ has recently developed a Safeguarding Implementation Plan which includes key safeguarding initiatives, goals and strategies.
-A process is being developed to ensure that the plan is monitored and progress tracked on a regular basis.
+AU has recently developed a Safeguarding Implementation Plan which includes key safeguarding initiatives, goals and strategies.
+The plan will be monitored and progress tracked on a regular basis, with safeguarding policies updated as required.

 The following table shows the overall compliance assessment for each of the Standards.